-Smoke fired figures created using Earthstone clay that has been highly burnished.
+Smoke fired created using Earthstone clay that has been highly burnished.

 July Open Studios

-My hands have been in clay for many years, which is a sobering thought.
-The excitement and unpredictability of making work to be smoke fired is a fascinating, frustrating and exhilarating.
+The excitement and unpredictability of making work to be smoke fired is a fascinating, frustrating and exhilarating process.
 I have concentrated on experimenting and developing my own style, trying to keep an honest association with the roots of the process.
 I suppose it is only natural that my work emulates my African origins, which given the technique, is appropriate.
 The figures, animals, vases and panel pictures are based on my own photographs taken during visits to various parts of Africa, memories and research.
 The challenge of each piece is finding the right shape, texture and colour, which, when combined, produces a simple, but pleasing, end result.
 The very nature of the smoke-firing technique produces smoke effects that are totally unique and enhance each piece.
-Each piece is motivated by my love for all things African and is an emotional journey which never seems to fade.
-Recently I have explored the techniques of the Native American potters and developed pots for various firings using some of their fiirng methods.
-I have also been experimenting with firing horse hair onto the pots with some interesting results.
+Over the last year I have been experimenting with firing horse hair onto the pots, figures and panel pictures with some interesting results.
 The excitement of working in clay never fades.